raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 cd aries-cloudagent-python/demo
 ```

-We'll come back to this in a minute, when we start the `faber` agent!
+We'll come back to this in a minute, when we start the `journalist` agent!

-There are a couple of extra steps you need to take to prepare to run the Faber agent locally:
+There are a couple of extra steps you need to take to prepare to run the Journalist agent locally:

 #### Install ngrok and jq